 Make sure to check these 10 must-see works of art at LACMA.

-Wise up at the Griffith Observatory
+Smarten up at the Griffith Observatory

 Don’t miss out on these other essential Los Angeles attractions.